onderaltintas/customizable-cube-site/README.md

-# customizable-cube-site
-A responsive, interactive 3D web cube.
-Navigate four unique faces, each for custom content.
-Showcase interfaces/info in an engaging 3D experience.
-Supports keyboard arrows, mouse drag, and touch swipe for rotation, plus a mini navigator cube.
+This repo presents a responsive, interactive 3D cube web app.
+Users navigate four unique faces, each designed for custom content.
+It's a versatile platform for showcasing various interfaces or info sections within a single, engaging 3D experience.
+The cube supports both keyboard arrows and intuitive mouse drag/touch swipe gestures for rotation, plus a mini navigator cube for orientation.